 It also allows you to make corrections when inevitably your parents decide to make a statement that goes against what you want your child to learn.
 This keeps you in control while still keeping the relationship going.

 This works well in situations where your parents let you control your life but you might have different beliefs or political standings.
-This allows you to educate your child about different beliefs, how to be tolerant, what you believe, and help your child figure out what they believe.
+This allows you to educate your child about different beliefs, facts and opinions, how to be tolerant, what you believe, and help your child figure out what they believe based in the facts that are given to them.

 End The Relationship Entirely

-In cases where a parent is mentally abusive, gaslights you or your family, or anything like this.
+In cases where overbearing parents are mentally abusive, gaslights you or your family, or anything like this.
 You may need to consider ending the relationship entirely to protect not just yourself, but your family.

 In our case we held on for far too long when it came to trying to set boundaries, following them, and continuing a relationship with my mother in law.
 After several toxic fights and a realization that we were consistently being gaslit, my husband made the decision that it was time to end the relationship entirely.